Monodromy and Irreducibility of Igusa Varieties: Introduction

 \subsubsection{Setup}

-The Igusa variety is a profinite étale cover $\operatorname{Ig}_b \to C$ of a central leaf $C$ inside the Newton stratum $\shgb$.
-To be precise, it is a torsor for a compact open subgroup $H_C \subset J_b(\mathbb{Q}_p)$, where $J_b$ is the twisted centraliser attached to $b$ (see Section \ref{Sec:Notation}).

-There are many different central leaves $C$ inside the Newton stratum, and they all have the same Igusa variety $\operatorname{Ig}_b$ but the groups $H=H_C$ depend on $C$.
-For the purposes of our proof we will always choose $C$ to be a distinguished central leaf, i.e., a central leaf that is also an Ekedahl-Oort stratum; these exist by Theorem D of \cites{ShenZhang}.
-Under the assumptions of our main theorem, these distinguished central leaves are irreducible.
-To be precise, \cite{vanHoften}*{Theorem 2} tells us that
+Recall that the Igusa variety is a profinite étale cover $\operatorname{Ig}_{[b]} \to C$ of a central leaf $C$ inside the Newton stratum $\operatorname{Sh}_{G,[b]}$.
+To be precise, it is a torsor for a compact open subgroup $H_C \subset J_b(\qp)$, where $J_b$ is the twisted centraliser in $G(\qpbr)$ attached to some $b \in [b]$ (see Section \ref{Sec:Notation}).
+There are many different central leaves $C$ inside the Newton stratum $\operatorname{Sh}_{G,[b]}$, all giving rise to isomorphic Igusa varieties, but the group $H_C$ \emph{does} depend on $C$.
+For the purposes of our proof we will always choose $C$ to be a \emph{distinguished} central leaf, that is, a central leaf that is also an Ekedahl--Oort stratum; these always exist by \cite[Theorem D]{ShenZhang}, see Section \ref{Sec:Distinguished}.
+Informally, distinguished central leaves are the `smallest possible' central leaves $C$ and correspondingly $H_C$ is `as large as possible' when $C$ is distinguished.
+For the rest of this section, we assume that $C$ is distinguished and write $H$ for $H_C$.